 AirCare Critical Care Transport Services

 AirCare is part of an EMS network serving patients in North Carolina, Virginia, West Virginia, Tennessee and South Carolina.
-The service includes two air and two mobile ambulances stationed in strategic locations to provide fast, safe transportation for critically ill and injured patients.
+The service includes three air and two mobile ambulances stationed in strategic locations to provide fast, safe transportation for critically ill and injured patients.

 - Critical Care Ambulances are based at Wake Forest Baptist Medical Center and affiliated hospitals.